ilanlavi22/ilanlavi22/README.md

 - Hi, I’m @ilanlavi22 here on GitHub.
 - Happy to join the IronHack Web Development Bootcamp 2022.
-- I am a Web designer and a Web Developer since 2015.
+- I am a Web designer and a Web developer since 2015.
 - I’m interested in Web Design and Web Development Projects.
-- I’m currently learning React :-)
+- I’m currently learning full-stack WebDev :-)
 - How to reach me? ...
 Message me here on GitHub.

 <!---